 No Cash Value

-If you need lifelong coverage for your family's financial future but do not want all the bells and whistles that whole life insurance products includes, term 100 may be perfect for you.
+If you need lifelong coverage for your family’s financial future but do not want all the bells and whistles that whole life insurance products include, term 100 may be perfect for you.
+Term 100 is one of the permanent life insurance options that provide straightforward, lifelong coverage, making it ideal for individuals seeking simplicity and predictability in their insurance while still ensuring financial protection for their loved ones.

-Lifelong insurance protection is often recommended for individuals who:
+Lifelong insurance protection is often recommended for those who:

 - have lifelong dependants (like a special needs child)